UK Climate Resilience outputs

 Our City Packs use the latest UK Climate Projections (UKCP) data to provide high-level, non technical local summaries of a city’s future climate.
 They use graphics and tables to communicate scientific research in an accessible way, providing robust climate information to help city decision makers plan for the future, enabling cities to become more resilient to climate change.

-Our first City Pack was co-developed by our Urban Climate Services team and Bristol City Council.
-It resulted in the co-delivery of three non-technical factsheets explaining how the climate of Bristol may change over the 21st Century.
 The infographic (below) illustrates the lifecycle of the City Pack project, from our initial engagement with Bristol City Council to the ongoing expansion of the City Packs for other UK cities.

 We published the following City Packs in August 2022:

 - Barnsley City Pack, working with Bristol City Council

 - Belfast City Pack, working with Belfast City Council and Climate Northern Ireland.

 - Bristol City Pack, working with Bristol City Council

 - Cardiff City Pack, working with Cardiff University